 Description

-The original farmhouse is set at right angles to main front of the later house, the gables connected by a C20 quadrant walkway.
+Plas Talgarth is a large house dating from the late 18th century, with an earlier farmhouse incorporated into the design.
+The original farmhouse is set at right angles to the main front of the later house, with the gables connected by a 20th-century quadrant walkway.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.